hrsikeisa/PDFquery/README.md

 ## 💡 Features

-- Chat with your PDF with power of vector embeddings
+- Chat with your PDF using vector embeddings
 - Upload pdfs and have multiple chats
 - stripe subscriptions
 - Google OAuth